-Exploring the Brecon Beacons waterfalls
+Top Tips For Exploring Brecon Beacons Waterfalls

-In this guide I outline five great walks on which to enjoy the beautiful Brecon Beacons waterfalls.
-These walks are great places to stay cool on hot days and offer protection from the elements on stormy days.
+In this guide I outline 9 great walks on which to enjoy the best Brecon Beacons waterfalls.
+These walks are the perfect places to stay cool off on hot days and offer protection from the elements on stormy days.

 If you’re interested in discovering the best hill walks in the Brecon Beacons, have a look at this post!

 - Distance: 8.8km round trip

 - Starting Point: Cwm Porth car park

-- Time: 5 hours
+- Time: 3-4 hours

 The four falls trail sits right in the heart of Waterfall Country and is one of the most popular waterfall walks in the Brecon Beacons.
 It’s also the longest walk on this list and includes visits to four beautiful waterfalls.

-Along the route there are side trails that lead to several other waterfalls along the River Melt.
+Along the route there are side trails that lead to several other waterfalls along the River Mellte.
 These waterfalls are Sgwd Clun-Gwyn, Sgwd Isaf Clun-Gwyn and Sgwd y Pannwr.

 This marked trail is suitable for families.
 The trail itself is mostly flat but the sections leading down to the waterfalls themselves are steep and often muddy.

-Whilst all the waterfalls on this trail are beautiful, the climax of the walk is Swyd-yr-Eira or snow waterfall, as it translates.
+Whilst all the waterfalls on this trail are beautiful, the climax of the walk is Sgwd-yr-Eira or fall of snow, as it translates.
 The big attraction of this falls is the ability to easily walk along the rocks behind the raging waterfall.

 Be warned the rocks are wet and slippery and you are likely to get wet from the spray!
 Do not attempt after heavy rainfall or if the waterfall is in full force.

 - Distance: 800m round trip